ImranR98/Backdraft/Notes.md

 4. If a logged in user wants, they can take a look at their refresh tokens (not the tokens themselves, but some associated data such as device or IP) and choose to revoke the token.
 5. Older tokens are automatically revoked in accordance with some policy based on token usage.
 Prevents buildup of 'dead' tokens in the database.
 6. User can reset their password.
 This optionally revokes all refresh tokens.

-# Possible Improvements
-- Tests are not clearly structured, have a lot of repetition, use `.then()`/`.catch()` instead of `async`/`await`, and have some shortcuts for generating JWTs and OTPs for test users (since the OTP sent to the test email can't be easily retreived).
-All this could be fixed.